Dandelion Arts Finance Training Program

 Circular graphic in blue with headshots of the Dandelion Co-Creation team surrounding the image likes spokes on a wheel.

-IAM is thrilled to launch the Dandelion Arts Finance Training Program, a skill-building program designed by, with, and for arts, media, and cultural workers.
+IAM will be launching the Dandelion Arts Finance Training Program in 2025, a skill-building program designed by, with, and for arts, media, and cultural workers.

-In partnership with Bay Area artists & arts administrators Afia Thompson, Mason Smith, Sabereh Kashi, and Violet Vasquez, and consultants Crystal Mason and Jason Wyman/Queerly Complex, IAM and the Dandelion Co-Creation Working Group will develop four, peer-based trainings on topics including budgeting & bookkeeping, data analysis, values-based decision-making, and analyzing power.
+In partnership with Bay Area artists & arts administrators Afia Thompson, Mason Smith, Sabereh Kashi, and Violet Vasquez, and consultants Crystal Mason and Jason Wyman/Queerly Complex, IAM and the Dandelion Co-Creation Working Group have been developing a comprehensive resource on financial topics including budgeting & bookkeeping, data analysis, values-based decision-making, and analyzing power.
 Expert financial advice is being provided by arts finance consultant Jericha Senyak.
-Once these four trainings are final, the Dandelion Arts Finance Training Program will offer them to Bay Area arts, media, and cultural workers as part of the inaugural Dandelion program.
+The Dandelion Arts Finance Training Program is projected to launch in 2025 for Bay Area arts, media, and cultural workers as part of the inaugural Dandelion program.

 At the core of the Dandelion Arts Finance Training Program is our belief that there is a lack of accessible, culturally-responsive and -relevant arts finance training in the San Francisco Bay Area.
-When launching this endeavor, IAM started with a basic landscape assessment of what is currently available to better understand the scope and scale of the needs we were hearing.
+IAM launched an initial research and development phase in 2020, starting with a basic landscape assessment of what is currently available to better understand the scope and scale of the needs we were hearing.

 “I feel like I've learned most from peers, who have also some similar background, because they understand that it's not just organizational, but there's also familial things that also blend into the structure, the stress and the trauma of trying to resource your time and also to advocate for what you're worth, what your work is worth.” - Focus Group Participant: Latinx, Female, Artist & Arts Administrator